 This pasta dish celebrates the nutty, forest flavour of chanterelles, with pine-scented rosemary and mellow Madeira in a garlicky cream sauce.
-If you can find some fresh green needles of Douglas fir, you could use those in place of the rosemary, for a more citrussy flavour.
 You can use any ribbon pasta, but egg pappardelle has a delicacy to it that works really well here.

 - 150g chanterelles